+<Start of Change 1>

 10.1.6 RSRP Measurement Report Mapping

-The reporting range of SS-RSRP for L3 reporting is defined from -156 dBm to -31 dBm with 1 dB resolution.
+The reporting range of SS-RSRP and CSI-RSRP for L3 reporting is defined from -156 dBm to -31 dBm with 1 dB resolution.
 The reporting range of SS-RSRP and CSI-RSRP for L1 reporting is defined from -140 to -44 dBm with 1 dB resolution.

 The mapping of measured quantity is defined in Table 10.1.6.1-1.
 The range in the signalling may be larger than the guaranteed accuracy range.

-The reporting range of differential SS-RSRP and CSI-RSRP for L1 reporting is defined from 0 dBm to -30 dB with 2 dB resolution.
+The reporting range of differential SS-RSRP and CSI-RSRP for L1 reporting and L3 reporting is defined from 0 dB to -30 dB with 2 dB resolution.

 The mapping of measured quantity is defined in Table 10.1.6.1-2.
 The range in the signalling may be larger than the guaranteed accuracy range.